Chocolate Salame

 To make this Chocolate Salame, simply follow the recipe below!

-BE A MAVERICK: use whatever kind of chocolate, biscuits, and nuts you like – you could even add some booze if you like!
+BE A MAVERICK: use whatever kind of chocolate, biscuits, and nuts you like – you could even add a dash of liqueur!

 This Chocolate Salame will keep well in the fridge for up to 5 days, but is best enjoyed fresh.